schrodlm/music_store/README.md

 3. Run Test task in music-store file with gradle `./gradlew Test` or manually in IntelliJ IDE

 ### Usage
-- Register an account or use the following credentials to log in as an administrator:
+- If you register with these credentials you will be registered as an administrator:
   - username: `admin`
   - Password: `password`